A Day To:

 The Day in Detail:

-Mrs. C says: You can inject some Christmas into today by buying online a couple of inexpensive boxes of Christmas crackers and 12 to 24 foil-wrapped Christmas chocolates.
+Mrs. C says: We have made this an annual calendar tradition.
+We hope you join in.
+Buy a couple of inexpensive boxes of Christmas crackers and 12 to 24 foil-wrapped Christmas chocolates.
 The Cadbury ones you can hang from trees are ideal and Green & Blacks produce packets of mini bars of chocolates.
 Add 12-24 inexpensive trinket gifts, like key rings or mini-decorations for a fun project.
 Use your imagination.
 You’ll be surprised how many tiny presents you can think of and purchase, like mini packs of playing cards, soaps, shopping trolley key-fobs, nail-clippers, nail varnish and so on.
 You can tailor the crackers to please children or adults.
 If you prefer to pick up some of these gifts in person it’s something you can do once you’ve scanned the online shelves.

 Ed Elf: If you’re as impatient as me, you can leap to November 17 in our calendar to discover how to turn all this into something special for Advent.

-Mrs. C: Getting near the card stands this time of year can be tricky, at least in the way you need to if you are really going to pick out the perfect cards, with ideal words or humorous slant, for those special people in your life.
-So surfing the web again becomes a valuable alternative.
-Now you can really take your time over this.
+Mrs. C: Card time.
+If you are going to pick out the perfect cards, with ideal words or humorous slant, for those special people in your life, it is a good day to get surfing the web.
+You can really take your time over this.
 Enjoy the process; read many cards; think how you feel when you receive a card that makes you laugh or open one which has sentiment that best captures the essence of you.
 Now try to do unto others as you would have done unto you.
 Maybe even consider having some bespoke cards made online using your family photographs or favourite poems & images.
 These could be the most special cards of all.
 In tomorrow’s calendar page we suggest selecting cards for your wider circle.
 But if you don’t have too many cards to send, you can maybe get the job done in one sitting today.
 However, family and special friends come first in our book – so start there.

 Ed Elf: We’ve got a separate Cards & Greetings section, so please visit that for more ideas.